MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11_3/ns-d3d11_3-cd3d11_rasterizer_desc2.md

 A <a href="https://msdn.microsoft.com/437c4e2f-f120-44db-b0ce-f4dd4e666814">D3D11_CULL_MODE</a>-typed value that indicates that triangles facing the specified direction are not drawn.

-#### - FrontCounterClockwise

-Specifies whether a triangle is front- or back-facing.
-If <b>TRUE</b>, a triangle will be considered front-facing if its vertices are counter-clockwise on the render target and considered back-facing if they are clockwise.
-If <b>FALSE</b>, the opposite is true.

 #### - DepthBias

 Depth value added to a given pixel.
-For info about depth bias, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj123786">Depth Bias</a>.
+For info about depth bias, see <a href="https://msdn.microsoft.com/ee904316-dc6d-48a4-bdb7-0f7dcdb9d9d6">Depth Bias</a>.

 #### - DepthBiasClamp

 Maximum depth bias of a pixel.
-For info about depth bias, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj123786">Depth Bias</a>.

-#### - SlopeScaledDepthBias

-Scalar on a given pixel's slope.
-For info about depth bias, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj123786">Depth Bias</a>.
+For info about depth bias, see <a href="https://msdn.microsoft.com/ee904316-dc6d-48a4-bdb7-0f7dcdb9d9d6">Depth Bias</a>.

 #### - DepthClipEnable